This article sets out the requirements for offsetting the carbon emissions of an organisation.

 The carbon offset projects underlying the carbon units retired for a given period must be transparently disclosed to the public.

-Pathzero's Company Profile displays the required information about the Carbon Offset project being supported in order to offset the emissions arising from the business activities of the organisation.
+Your Pathzero Public Profile displays the required information about the Carbon Offset project being supported to offset the emissions arising from the business activities of the organisation.